-Accounts receivable are shown gross, with uncollectible amounts recognized under the direct write-off method.
+Accounts receivable are shown net of uncollectible accounts, when applicable.
+An allowance for uncollectable accounts represents the portion of accounts receivable that is not expected to be collected within 365 days.
 No allowance for uncollectible accounts has been provided since it is believed that such allowance would not be material.